 If practical invite your dog inside to share some air conditioned comfort.

 10. Lose the Pounds

-N.B.
-In some parts of the world such as northern Australia, heat stroke in dogs remains an issue during winter months and is usually the result of over enthusiastic owners exercising their dogs during the day.
 Many a faithful hound will over exert themselves in a bid to keep pace with their owner.
 With heat dissipation limited to panting and a few sweat glands in our dog’s foot pads, rigorous exercise can quickly spiral to overheating and heat stroke.
-In warmer climactic zones it is best to play it safe by curtailing your dog’s energetic pursuits to early mornings and late afternoons throughout the year.
+In warmer climactic zones, play it safe by curtailing your dog’s energetic pursuits to early mornings and late afternoons throughout the year.